omz13/kirby3-xmlsitemap/README.md

  ![Kirby Version](https://img.shields.io/badge/Kirby-3black.svg) [![Issues](https://img.shields.io/github/issues/omz13/kirby3-xmlsitemap.svg)](https://github.com/omz13/kirby3-xmlsitemap/issues)

-**Requirement:** Kirby 3.0.0-RC3 or better
+**Requirement:** Kirby 3.0

 ## Coffee, Beer, etc.

+A humungous amount of work went into creating this plugin.
+Who knew that traversing through all the pages in a kirby 3 site and spitting out the right xml elements could be so much fun.
+If you run a multi-language site you should be jumping up and down with joy because it gets the sitemaps right.

-This plugin is free but if you use it in a commercial project to show your support you are welcome to:
+This plugin is free but if you use it in a commercial project to show your support you are welcome (greatly encouraged) to:
 - [make a donation 🍻](https://www.paypal.me/omz13/10) or
 - [buy me ☕☕](https://buymeacoff.ee/omz13) or
 - [buy a Kirby license using this affiliate link](https://a.paddle.com/v2/click/1129/36191?link=1170)